singh-ankitkr/social-auth-django-example/social_login/Readme.md

 1) Create a virtualenv using python 3.
 2) run the command 'pip install -r requirements.txt' from the projects home folder.
 3) Run 'python manage.py runserver'
-4) Go to 'localhost:8000' in browser and try signing up or loggin in via github.
+4) Go to 'localhost:8000' in browser and try signing up or logging in via github.